-- i.
+i.
 The first level of review (initial peer review) is an assessment of scientific and technical merit and is composed primarily of non-public officials who have expertise in relevant scientific disciplines and current fields of practice.
 Appointed members may serve a term as deemed appropriate by the SACLAP.
 The outcome of the initial review is provided to the registration panel, in a written document called the Peer Review Summary Statement.
-This typically takes the form of a desk top assessment based on the documentation provided. - ii.
+This typically takes the form of a desk top assessment based on the documentation provided.

+ii.
 The second level of review (Council review) is performed by the registration committee's registration assessment panel.
 This typically takes the form of an interview as per the criteria listed in 7.1.3.
+In the interview process, the SAQA conversion, if applicable to the review process, will be scrutinised by the appointed panel and serve as a guide.
+The panel may accept the SAQA conversion or recommend to the Registration Committee registration in a different registration category pending on the experience and competency demonstrated by the individual.